IllDepence/iiif-curation-platform-docker/README.md

 ##### Restricting access

-* run `docker network inspect curationframeworkbackend_default` while the containers are running
+* run `docker network inspect curation-framework-docker`<sup>[1]</sup> while the containers are running
 * note the value of `Subnet` (for the network, not a single container)
 * if not already existing, generate a htpasswd file (e.g.: `sudo htpasswd -c /etc/apache2/.htpasswd curt`)
 * configure Apache as shown below
     * replace `<subnet_value>` with the value you got in the first step
     * replace `<path_to_htpasswd_file>` with the path to your htpasswd file

+[1] the network name may differ if you renamed the folder in which this repository is placed

 ‌